DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2023-04-03-highlighting-problems-with-records.md

 ### Filters on the registered trainees page

 We previously let users filter by whether a record was complete or incomplete.
-We don’t know of a reason why users would need to see only complete trainee records, so we’ve changed this to show either ‘incomplete’ or ‘has problems’.
+We do not know of a reason why users would need to see only complete trainee records, so we’ve changed this to show either ‘incomplete’ or ‘has problems’.

 We’ve called the filter section ‘available to do’.
 This is because both ‘records you can complete’ and ‘trainees with problems’ appear as cards in the ‘available to do’ section of the home page.